trailofbits/macroni/README.md

 ## Requirements

 The [latest release](https://github.com/lifting-bits/cxx-common/releases/) of Trail of Bits' cxx-common repository.
-Choose the release has `pasta` in the name and matches your platform.
+Choose the release that has `pasta` in the name and matches your platform.
 This provides `llvm`, `mlir`, and a version of `clang` with patches to track macro expansion information; Macroni requires all these dependencies.

+We also recommend installing `ccache` to improve build times.

 ## Setting up